Can supplements really help relieve stress?

 For example; joint pain is almost always caused by inflammation, hence there is a good chance taking Turmeric Curcumin and Omega 3 will help to relieve it, because high-levels of these nutrients are known to reduce inflammation.

-Depression symptoms are linked to a variety of body processes, most of which are heavily impacted by feelings of stress and anxiety leading to hormone changes, hence the wide selection of different supplements that might help.
+However stress, anxiety and depression symptoms are linked to a variety of body processes and are associated with hormone changes, hence there are a wide selection of different supplements that might help.